On this page

 - two statutory declarations from Australian citizens, Australian permanent residents or eligible New Zealand citizens supporting the existence of their relationship with their sponsor.

-The Minister for Immigration and Citizenship has issued a General Direction giving guidance to processing officers on the priority order in which family stream applications should be processed.
+The Minister for Immigration and Border Protection has issued a General Direction giving guidance to processing officers on the priority order in which family stream applications should be processed.

 Applications to be given the highest processing priority include dependent children (including children for adoption), partners and fiancés.